 Goods and Services Tax (GST) Bill has been stirring storms and spewing debates over its impact on restaurants and its customers.
 As per the final proposed GST Bill, a four-tier GST rate structure- 5%, 12%, 18% and 28% has been set, where tax is levied at multiple rates ranging from 0 percent to 28 percent.
 Essential items including food, which constitutes about half of the consumer inflation basket as well as major foodgrains have been exempted from the GST and will be taxed at zero rates.
-As per the recent update from GST Council, gst on restaurant bills has been reduced to 5% and Input Tax Credit has been withdrawn.
+As per the recent update from GST Council, the new GST Rate in India is fixed to be 5% for all Restaurants.
 Read in detail all you need to know about the GST Bill and how it impacts the restaurant business here.

 While it was earlier said that the impact of GST seems to be neutral on the restaurant industry, with the tax at consumer end coming down from 30% to the standard rate of 5% and the withdrawal of Input Tax Credits(ITC), it seems to affect the restaurant industry in a negative manner.
 Although dining out gets cheaper, but for restaurants, managing costs is becoming a herculean task.